Tuesday, December 13, 2016

 OTHER TV JOBS

-During his time at Channel 9, starting in 1974, Rayner also hosted a Thursday night broadcast of The Illinois State Lottery.
+During his time at Channel 9, starting in 1974, Rayner hosted a Thursday night broadcast of The Illinois State Lottery.

 Chicago, July 3, 1975 - Picking up the Winnings.
 Chicago television personality Ray Rayner congratulates Chicago Policeman Michael Berchel, whose mother, Grace Berchel, from Chicago, won a $50,000 prize in the Illinois Lottery drawing Thursday night in Chicago.